madminer-tool/madminer-tutorial/book/reana/2_workflow_setup.md

 ## The default example
-These repositories define a default workflow as an example, but you could modify the configuration files to change either the Physics process that you are interested , or the ML models / inference strategies you would like to use.
+These repositories define a default workflow as an example, but you could modify the configuration files to change either the Physics process that you are interested, or the ML models / inference strategies you would like to use.
 In the section titled [Parametrization][reana-guide-param], we describe how to modify the workflow's configuration files for your own research purposes.
 You can skip that for now and go straight to the following section.

 The image below shows the default workflow structure